Dr-DevOps/Technical-Documents/Config Cross-Region.md

-Here's a rewritten version of your instructions, formatted for a GitHub README file to be more engaging and easy to follow:

----

 # Disaster Recovery (DR) Setup Guide

 This guide assumes you're replicating from a primary region (e.g., `ap-southeast-1`) to a DR region (e.g., `us-east-1`).
 Follow these steps to ensure your disaster recovery environment is robust and ready to go.